AGH-Hackathon/.github/profile/README.md

 ## Frontend
 1. Clone `Frontend` repository
 2. Enter the repository directory
-3. Run `yarn install` in your terminal
+3. Run `yarn install --frozen-lockfile` in your terminal

 # Running the application
 ## Backend